Claude Moraes

-Claude Ajit Moraes, Baron Moraes, is a British Labour Party politician, campaigner, and life peer who was a member of the European Parliament (MEP) for London between 1999 and the United Kingdom's withdrawal from the EU in 2020.
+Claude Ajit Moraes, Baron Moraes, is a British Labour Party life peer and campaigner, who was a member of the European Parliament (MEP) for London between 1999 and the United Kingdom's withdrawal from the EU in 2020.

 Background

 Claude Moraes is of Indian descent.
 Born in Aden, he grew up in Scotland, having moved to Dundee aged five from India.
 His parents are Indian Catholics from Karnataka and Mumbai.
-He attended St Modan's High School, Stirling and studied law and international law at the University of Dundee, Birkbeck, University of London and the London School of Economics and Political Science.
-He is Associate Fellow at The City Law School, University of London.
+He attended St Modan's High School and studied law at the University of Dundee, Birkbeck, University of London and the London School of Economics and Political Science.
+He is an Associate Fellow at The City Law School, University of London, Institute for the Study of European Law (ISEL).

 Previous work

 After leaving Scotland, Moraes lived and volunteered at Toynbee Hall, an East London charity, where he was a Council Member.

-He was House of Commons researcher to MPs John Reid and Paul Boateng following the 1987 General Election and a national officer at the Trades Union Congress in 1989.
+He was House of Commons researcher to MPs John Reid and Paul Boateng following the 1987 general election and a policy officer at the Trades Union Congress in 1989.

 Claude Moraes received recognition as director of the Joint Council for the Welfare of Immigrants, a refugee and migration legal protection NGO founded in 1967.
-At JCWI he helped organise legal challenges in the UK and European Courts succeeding Dame Anne Owers as director in 1992.
-Moraes was appointed a Commissioner at the Commission for Racial Equality 1997-2002 and was an elected council member of Liberty 1994–2002.
+At JCWI he helped organise legal challenges in the UK and European Courts, succeeding Dame Anne Owers as director in 1992.
+Moraes was appointed a Commissioner at the Commission for Racial Equality 1997-2002 and was an elected council member of Liberty 1994–2004.

-He contested the parliamentary constituency of Harrow West in the 1992 General Election, placing second.
+He contested the parliamentary constituency of Harrow West in the 1992 general election, placing second.